In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 function, or by providing a

-string to VQL functions that require an OSPath, the relevant accessor
+string to VQL functions that require an OSPath.
+The relevant accessor

 is used to parse that string into an OSPath object appropriate for